Conditional estimates for $L$-functions in the Selberg class II: The main results

-The main results are divided to different sections based on the used assumptions and how explicit the results are.
+The main results are divided into different sections based on the assumptions used and the level of explicitness of the results.
 We are stating our results uniformly in $\cL$, i.e., the implied $O$-constants are independent of the parameters from the axioms of the Selberg class.
+We start with the explicit results for the Riemann zeta function followed by the more general ones to illustrate the size of the results.